 Yes, in some circumstances.
 For example, if a tree is weak or risks causing a power outage if it falls, we have to take action.
 Safety and service continuity must be ensured at all times.

-On another page of the Hydro-Québec Web site, there is a tool for choosing the right tree or shrub.
+On the Hydro-Québec Web site, there is a tool for choosing the right tree or shrub.
 Does it provide information relevant to transmission lines?

 No. The “Choose the Right Tree or Shrub” tool indicates safe clearance distances for distribution lines.
 Before doing any work in a transmission line right-of-way, including planting vegetation, you must have written permission from Hydro-Québec.
 Remember: safety first!